- February 5, 2026

 About

-MY HERO ACADEMIA: All’s Justice is a single player and multiplayer action adventure game.
+MY HERO ACADEMIA: All’s Justice is a single player open world fighting game with a anime theme.
 It was developed by Byking Inc. and was released on February 5, 2026.
 It received mostly positive reviews from both critics and players.

 SMASH through My Hero Academia’s final story arc and triumph over your foes in spectacular 3v3 battles!
 Follow the trials of Deku and other characters in the Final War between Heroes and Villains!

-- Online multiplayer suffers from poor matchmaking, frequent disconnections, lack of crossplay, and a dwindling player base
+- Online multiplayer suffers from frequent disconnects, dead player base on PC, lack of crossplay, and poor matchmaking leading to frustration.

-“As someone who loves animation, the CGI animated scenes in the story mode are absolutely mesmerising, as well as the voice acting being phenomenal and a few silly lines for characters, and the roster itself is huge.”
+“Now I will say good things, as I do honestly think with a few tweaks the game would absolutely be a stunning finale to the One's Justice series as a whole - as someone who loves animation, the CGI animated scenes in the story mode are absolutely mesmerizing, as well as the voice acting being phenomenal and a few silly lines for characters, and the roster itself is huge.”

 MY HERO ACADEMIA: All’s Justice